TaylorMonacelli/openunison.github.io/docs/namespace_as_a_service.md

 Before moving forward, you will need two additional components are required:

-1. Relational Database (right now MySQL or MariaDB, more will be supported soon)
+1. Relational Database - MySQL, MariaDB, PostgreSQL, and MS SQL Server are all supported
 2. An SMTP server for notifications

 #### Testing MariaDB